aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_vector.md

 ## Function `swap`

-Swap the Ts at the i'th and j'th indices in the vector v.
-Will abort if either of i or j are out of bounds for v.
+Swap the Ts at the i&apos;th and j&apos;th indices in the vector v.
+Will abort if either of i or j are out of bounds<br/> for v.

 <pre><code>public fun swap&lt;T: store&gt;(v: &amp;mut smart_vector::SmartVector&lt;T&gt;, i: u64, j: u64)<br/></code></pre>